If you need power that you can rely upon and you have regular access to sunlight, then you should consider a solar generator.

 It is based on lithium ion battery technology which means that it will last longer than a lead acid equivalent and it can be charged from your car or an AC outlet if there are no panels around or the sun isn’t out.

-You can find the Jackery Portable Power Station Explorer 240 on Amazon.
+You can find the Jackery Portable Power Station Explorer 240 online.

 The Jackery Portable Power Station Explorer 1000